sungsoo-ahn/2025/_posts/2025-04-28-imagenet-flaws.md

 ## Prompting Vision-Language Models

-Issues with dataset construction, such as overlapping or imprecise WordNet synsets that may evolve over time, raise questions about their impact on evaluation of vision-language models like CLIP<d-cite key="15"/>.
+Issues with dataset construction, such as overlapping or imprecise WordNet synsets that may evolve over time, raise questions about their impact on the evaluation of vision-language models like CLIP<d-cite key="15"/>.
 CLIP zero-shot classification is based on the distance of the image embeddings to the text embeddings representing each class.
 A natural approach is to create class embeddings based on the WordNet synset names.
 However, there are issues.

 As mentioned in the [section about dataset construction](#dataset-construction-issues), WordNet synset names typically consist of multiple terms.
 For example, the term maillot appears in both *"maillot"* and *"maillot, tank suit"*.
 The first synset definition is "tights for dancers or gymnasts", while the second one is "a woman's one-piece bathing suit".
 This can create significant difficulties for any VLM.